corna/com.github.corna.Vivado/README.md

 Same as before, make sure that the project is in one of the allowed folders.

-### I have created a project outside Desktop or Documents: where are they?
+### I have created a project outside the exposed folders: where are they?

-You can find the sandboxed filesystem in `~/var/app/com.github.corna.Vivado/`.
+You can find the sandboxed filesystem in `~/.var/app/com.github.corna.Vivado/`.

 ### I can not access the hardware devices